Then last week I got a short note from Pete – “Do Snow to Surf. Wear the flats you plan to wear in WF.”

 The loud feet caught us both.
 Turned out they were so loud because there were two runners.
 We were down a position.

 Up ahead was the transition area and one more woman coming back to me.
 I had to weigh a possible serious injury and Wildflower over my pride and the team.
-It was an easy choice – I put some smack down and caught the call with less than 200 meters to go.
+It was an easy choice – I put some smack down and caught the call with less than

 I’d held my teams position.